jhpyle/docassemble/_docs/documents.md

 ![docx jinja2 source]({{ site.baseurl }}/img/docx-jinja2-demo.png){: .maybe-full-width }

-For more information on using [Jinja2] in .docx templates, see the documentation of [`python-docx-template`].
+For more information on using Embedded DALang in DOCX templates, see the documentation of [`python-docx-template`].

-The section below on [using code to find a template file] explains how you can use code to determine what template file to use with `docx template file`.
+The section below on [using code to find a template file] explains how you can use code to determine what template file to use with the `docx template file` sub-component.

-### <a name="include_docx_template"></a>Inserting other .docx files into .docx templates
+### <a name="include_docx_template"></a>Inserting Other DOCX Files into DOCX Templates

-You can include the paragraphs of a .docx file inside of your .docx template.
+You can include the paragraphs of a DOCX file inside of your DOCX template.

 ![include_docx_template]({{ site.baseurl }}/img/include_docx_template.png)

 See the documentation for the [`include_docx_template()`] function for more information.
-Note that it is important to use the `p` form of [Jinja2] markup, by itself on a line in the document:
+Note that it is important to use the `p` form of [Embedded DALang] markup, by itself on a line in the document:

 > {% raw %}{{p include_docx_template('sub_document.docx') }}{% endraw %}

-If you have a .docx file in the form of a [`DAFile`] or [`DAFileList`] object, then you can do:
+If you have a DOCX file in the form of a [`DAFile`] or [`DAFileList`] object, then you can do:

 > {% raw %}{{p include_docx_template(the_file) }}{% endraw %}